thecountchuckula/MotherofPearl/README.md

 II. make recipe for shells not use an entire pearling knife, but only cause damage to knife.

-III. figure out why the shell bra texture shows as the pearl chestplate instead. (texture points to shell_1, not pearl_1)
-    (I even filled in the rest of the texture file with other armor types instead of transparency...
-Also created a shell_2 file for "ghost" leggings.
-Still the shell bra takes on the Pearl Chestplate texture.
-I might just scrap it if I can't get the texture to work.)

-Later TODO:

 Maybe Never TODO(Maybe after everything above is done):